 (4) In any proceedings under this Act a document purporting to be consent pursuant to section 18 signed by the Minister is evidence that such consent had been given subject to such conditions as may be therein specified and had effect from the date of the notice, without proof of the signature of the person purporting to have signed the document or proof that the purported signatory was the Minister.

-[Section 60 amended by No. 84 of 2004 s.
+[Section 60 amended: No. 84 of 2004 s.
 80 and 82.]

 61. Presumption as to notices